FahmidaKhalid/IIoT_IDS_Project/README.md

 ```

 ---
+## Experimental Pipeline

+The project follows a structured machine learning pipeline:

+1. Data preprocessing (cleaning, encoding, normalization)
+2. Train-test split
+3. Model training (7 algorithms)
+4. Model evaluation using standard metrics
+5. Result visualization and comparison

+All steps are implemented in modular scripts inside the `src/` directory.

+---
 ## Results

-Key findings of the study include:
+Key findings:

-* Random Forest achieved the highest accuracy (98.42%) on the TON-IoT dataset
+- Random Forest achieved the highest accuracy (98.42%) on the TON-IoT dataset due to its ability to handle structured and less noisy data effectively.
-* XGBoost achieved the best performance (87.54%) on the UNSW-NB15 dataset
+- XGBoost performed best (87.54%) on the UNSW-NB15 dataset, likely due to its robustness in handling complex and imbalanced data.
+- Traditional models (Naïve Bayes, Logistic Regression) showed lower performance due to limited capability in capturing non-linear patterns.
-* Ensemble learning methods outperform traditional machine learning models
+- Ensemble methods consistently outperformed individual models across both datasets.

-* Model performance varies depending on dataset characteristics
+These results indicate that model performance strongly depends on dataset characteristics.

 ---
 ### Model Performance Visualization